 For many people, essential tremor may be mild and may not interfere with daily life.
 However, any tremor that worsens should be evaluated by a doctor.

-Medications, physical therapy and deep brain stimulation may be used to manage tremors, depending on how severe they are.
+Medications, physical therapy, deep brain stimulation and other techniques may be used to manage tremors, depending on how severe they are.
 Your doctor can also offer tips to cope and ways to avoid triggers like caffeine and stress, so don't hesitate to seek professional advice if tremors are a part of your life.